-- 1. The outgoing chairperson of each CMS Standing Committee shall assume responsibility for convening the Committee for its first meeting of the new academic year.
-Subsequent meetings shall be called by the new Chairperson as necessary to carry out the Committee's functions.
+- The outgoing Chair of each CMS Standing Committee shall assume responsibility for convening the Committee for its first meeting of the new academic year.
+Subsequent meetings shall be called by the new Chair as necessary to carry out the Committee's functions.
 Members of each Committee, members of the College Assembly, or the Dean may request that the Chair of a given Standing Committee call meetings to discuss specific issues. - 2.
-The Dean shall appoint the Chairperson of each CMS committee. - 3.
-The Chairperson of each Standing Committee shall ensure that proper minutes are kept of the committee actions and shall be responsible for preparing reports of committee actions to the Dean, the DAC, and the General Assembly.
+The Dean shall appoint the Chair of each CMS committee. - 3.
+The Chair of each Standing Committee shall ensure that proper minutes are kept of the committee actions and shall be responsible for preparing reports of committee actions to the Dean, the DAC, and the General Assembly.
 The minutes will be kept on file in the Dean's Office.